9,800 Nonfarm Payroll Jobs Added in November;Unemployment Rate Declines to 5.1%

 Household survey data

-According to the survey of households, Colorado’s seasonally adjusted unemployment rate was unchanged in November at 6.4 percent.
-The national unemployment rate declined two-tenths of a percentage point from October to 6.7 percent.
+According to the survey of households, Colorado’s seasonally adjusted unemployment rate fell three-tenths of a percentage point in November to 5.1 percent.
+The national unemployment rate declined by four-tenths of a percentage point to 4.2 percent.

 Other highlights from the household survey:

-- The Colorado counties with the highest unemployment rates in November were: San Miguel (11.2%), Pitkin (10.2%), Huerfano (8.7%), Pueblo (8.3%), and Eagle (7.8).
-County-level unemployment rates are not seasonally adjusted and are directly comparable to Colorado’s November unadjusted rate of 6.2 percent.
+The Colorado counties with the highest unemployment rates in November were: San Miguel (7.6%), Huerfano (6.8%), Pueblo (6.6%), Pitkin (6.1%), and Fremont (5.8%).
+County-level unemployment rates are not seasonally adjusted and are directly comparable to Colorado’s November unadjusted rate of 4.4 percent.

 Establishment survey data

-Nonfarm payroll jobs in Colorado declined by 6,900 from October to November for a total of 2,680,700 jobs, according to the survey of business establishments.
-Private sector payroll jobs decreased by 5,900, while government shed 1,000 jobs.
-This ends a six-month streak of consecutive job gains in Colorado.
-The last time nonfarm payroll jobs decreased was in April, during the initial stages of the COVID-19 pandemic and subsequent shutdown orders.
-Including the November job losses, Colorado has gained back 209,600 of the 342,300 nonfarm payroll jobs lost between February and April.
-That translates to a job recovery rate of 61.2 percent, which exceeds the U.S. rate of 55.6 percent.
+Employers in Colorado added 9,800 nonfarm payroll jobs from October to November for a total of 2,765,400 jobs, according to the survey of business establishments.
+Private sector payroll jobs increased 9,400 and government added 400 jobs.
+Over the past 19 months, Colorado has gained back 322,200 of the 375,800 nonfarm payroll jobs lost between February and April of last year.
+That translates to a job recovery rate of 85.7 percent, which exceeds the U.S. rate of 82.5 percent.

 Other highlights from the establishment survey:

-- Over the year, the average workweek for all Colorado employees on private nonfarm payrolls increased from 33.2 to 33.9 hours, while average hourly earnings rose from $30.66 to $31.15, over a dollar and fifty cents more than the national average hourly earnings of $29.58.
+Over the year, the average workweek for all Colorado employees on private nonfarm payrolls decreased from 34.3 to 33.1 hours, while average hourly earnings increased from $31.27 to $33.05, over two dollars more than the national average hourly earnings of $31.03.

 All Colorado estimates from the establishment and household surveys, including greater geographic detail, are available at: http://www.colmigateway.com.
 Estimates for all states and the nation are available at: http://www.bls.gov.

-This release provides information on industry employment and labor force statistics for November 2020, the most current estimates available from the Colorado Department of Labor and Employment.
+This release provides information on industry employment and labor force statistics for November 2021, the most current estimates available from the Colorado Department of Labor and Employment.
 The reference period for the establishment and household surveys was the pay period or week that includes the 12th of the month.
-Therefore, this release provides an estimate of Colorado’s employment situation during a rapid increase in the number of COVID-19 cases across the state, which initiated heightened business activity restrictions in several counties, primarily for bars, restaurants, and gyms.
-For Colorado unemployment insurance claims activity and related statistics, visit www.colmigateway.com.
+Therefore, this release provides an estimate of Colorado’s employment situation as vaccination rates among the adult population continued to increase and pandemic-related restrictions were relaxed for businesses across the state.
+Additionally, the November reference week overlaps a period in which COVID-19 case rates for Colorado and the nation remained elevated compared to earlier in the year.
+For information on Colorado unemployment insurance claims activity and related statistics, visit www.colmigateway.com.
 For information regarding impacts to Bureau of Labor Statistics data collection and processing during the pandemic, go to www.bls.gov/bls/bls-covid-19-questions-and-answers.htm.

 The unemployment rate, labor force, labor force participation, total employment and the number of unemployed are based on a survey of households.
 The total employment estimate derived from this survey is intended to measure the number of people employed.